danielmarschall/filter_foundry/README.md

 -   Serif PhotoPlus 6
 -   PluginCommander 1.62 (Revision 2)
 -   Paint.Net using [PSFilterPdn](https://github.com/0xC0000054/PSFilterPdn) to run Photoshop .8bf files
--   I.C.NET Plugin-Manager 2.x, Filters Unlimited, and Plugin Galaxy can load standalone filters created by Filter Foundry in order to emulate the Filter Factory code.
+-   I.C.NET Plugin-Manager 2.x, Filters Unlimited, and Plugin Galaxy can load standalone filters created by Filter Foundry to emulate the Filter Factory code.

 Operating systems:

--   Windows 3.11 (using Win32s), 95, 98, Me, NT4, 2000, XP, Vista, 7, 8, 8.1, 10, and 11 are fully compatible (32- and 64-bit)
+-   Windows 95, 98, Me, NT4, 2000, XP, Vista, 7, 8, 8.1, 10, and 11 are fully compatible (32- and 64-bit)
--   Windows NT 3.1 and Windows NT 3.5x are compatible (but without preview panning and help button does not work)
+-   Windows 3.11 (using Win32s), Windows NT 3.1 and Windows NT 3.5x are compatible (but without preview panning and help button does not work)
 -   Linux using the emulator "Wine" is supported
 -   Macintosh is currently not supported